 As a result, many talent teams rely on spreadsheets to handle this data.
 Spreadsheets are great for accounting, but they’re terrible for recruiting.

 You have to manually update everything, you don’t get any insight into candidate relationships, and they’re not searchable.
-Recruiting teams lose valuable time with manual work and risk providing a poor candidate experience as communication with candidates slips through the gaps.
+Recruiting teams lose valuable time with manual work.
+Also, they risk providing a poor candidate experience as communication with candidates slips through the gaps.

-If you want to get the best talent in today’s hiring market, you need to put the candidate at the heart of your process.
-You need to focus on building relationships with candidates, some of whom may not be a fit for roles you have open right now, and make sure that every touchpoint they have with your brand moves the conversation forward.
+If you want to get the best talent in today’s hiring market, you need to put the candidate at the heart of your recruitment process.
+You need to focus on building relationships with candidates.
+Some of these candidates may not be a fit for roles you have open right now, but you have to make sure that every touchpoint they have with your brand moves the conversation forward.

 If you’re interested in learning more about Beamery and how we’re trying to solve this problem you can learn more on our website.